lf-/clipper/README.md

 that's No Fun.
 However, I am also not foolish enough to write a TLS implementation.
 Thus we are forking rustls to do horrible horrible crimes to it and poke all the internals.
 Exciting!

+### Chrome Dev Tools

+You can crime the included dev tools to connect to another host with:

+`devtools://devtools/bundled/inspector.html?ws=localhost:1337`

+This is sort of evil but it means that we don't have to build or distribute devtools, an annoying task.